Murder of İbrahim Oktugan: Shooting

-Five months after his expulsion, Yousif K. returned to the school and entered Oktugan's room, where he shot the principal five times with a firearm he had brought with him, inflicting serious injuries.
+The student had been expelled from the school in December 2023 following repeated disciplinary incidents involving conflicts with teachers and school administration.
+According to reports, Yousif K. returned to the school approximately five months after his expulsion and entered Oktugan's office, where he shot the principal five times with a firearm he had brought with him, inflicting critical injuries.
+Oktugan was taken to a hospital but died despite medical treatment.